Elekrisk/Tremor/specs.md

 one is 32 bits wide and the other is 64 bits wide.
 These datatypes follow the `binary32` and `binary64` *IEEE 754* formats.

+### Pointer

+A pointer holds a memory address to a value of a specific data type.
+A pointer type is written like this: `<type>*`, where `<type>` is a valid data type.
+As a pointer is a valid data type, a pointer can point to another pointer.

+The value that the pointer is pointing to can be accessed via the dereference operator, the unary `*`, like so: `*variable`.

+The address to a variable can be accessed via the unary `&` operator, in a similar way that the dereference operates.